rescript-react-native/rescript-react-native/website/docs/usage.md

 - `.merlin`
 - `lib/bs`

-You may want to gitignore all of theses:
+You may want to gitignore all of these:

 ```
 *.bs.js